+You will be required to provide proof of your French language skills.
 Candidates are required to be in possession of the DELF (level B2) or the DALF (levels C1/C2).
 Those who do not have the DELF or DALF will be required to contact their local Alliance Française to obtain the TCF DAP.
 Registration for the TCF DAP must be done prior to submitting your application to the Embassy.

 Please send your application to:

 Higher Education Office - Dossiers Blancs

 Embassy of France

 Candidates who do not reside in Australia may have to undertake the "Studiyng in France" (CEF) procedure.